The CDLPI discretionary grant seeks to improve highway safety by supporting

-In FY 2019, FMCSA awarded CDLPI grant funding to enhance State compliance and improve the National CDL program to 35 partners across the country, with awards totaling $32 million.
-Organizations from 28 State governments and the District of Columbia were awarded a total of $24.2 million, while four non-profits received $7.8 million in funding.
+In FY 2020, FMCSA awarded CDLPI grant funding to enhance State compliance and improve the National CDL program to 35 partners across the country, with awards totaling $32.7 million.
+Organizations from 27 State governments were awarded a total of $22.7 million, while six additional organizations received $10 million in funding.

 The CDLPI grant supports the National Commercial Driver’s License (CDL) Program by providing funding to assist States with achieving compliance with regulations 49 CFR Parts 383 and 384.